An Environmental Species Act Success Story

 Grizzly bears are found in three small regions of Idaho, including the Selkirk Mountains, Cabinet Mountains, and the western edge of the Yellowstone ecosystem where it overlaps with Idaho.

 The greater Yellowstone population was recently removed from the endangered species list.
 Management of grizzly bears in the greater Yellowstone ecosystem was subsequently delegated to Wyoming, Montana, and Idaho wildlife management agencies.
-While the recovery of the Yellowstone grizzly bear population is an Environmental Species Act (ESA) success story, ICL remains concerned that Idaho Fish and Game’s primary management strategy for grizzly bears is the use of take (hunting) to address problem bears.
+While the recovery of the Yellowstone grizzly bear population is an Environmental Species Act (ESA) success story, ICL remains concerned that Idaho Department of Fish and Game’s primary management strategy for grizzly bears is the use of take (hunting) to address problem bears.

 Coexisting and Preventing Conflicts